Skip to content

 return work_cif_path, cellpar_deviation, listed_elements_only

-def qcb_get_number_fitting_cod_entries(input_cif_path, cellpar_deviation_perc, listed_elements_only):
+def qcb_get_number_fitting_cod_entries(input_cif, cellpar_deviation_perc, listed_elements_only):

 # Transform input parameters from string to appropriate Python objects

-work_cif_path, cellpar_deviation, listed_elements_only = parse_input(input_cif_path, cellpar_deviation_perc, listed_elements_only)
+work_cif_path, cellpar_deviation, listed_elements_only = parse_input(input_cif, cellpar_deviation_perc, listed_elements_only)

 # Retrieve the number of matching entries